Windows 10 End of Life: What It Means And How to Prepare

 Extended Security Updates (ESU)

-For organizations that can’t immediately upgrade all their systems, Microsoft offers Extended Security Updates (ESU) for Windows 10.
-This paid service will allow companies to continue receiving critical security patches for up to three years after the EOL date.
-While this is not a long-term solution, it gives businesses time to transition without sacrificing security.
+For those who can’t immediately upgrade all their systems, Microsoft offers Extended Security Updates (ESU) for Windows 10.
+This paid service allows you to receive critical security patches for up to three years (businesses) and only one year (consumers) after the EOL date.

-It’s important to note that ESU only covers security updates—not feature updates—so it won’t solve any potential compatibility issues.
-It’s an option for industries that rely on legacy systems or specialized hardware that can’t be easily replaced or upgraded and need to buy time to plan and implement a complete migration to a supported operating system.
+This is mostly an option for industries that rely on legacy systems or specialized hardware that can’t be easily replaced or upgraded.
+It is a way of buying time to plan and implement a complete migration to a supported operating system.

 • $61 per device for the first year (October 2025 - October 2026)